Space4444/BlasterWorld/README.md

 [Game website](https://blasterworld.alexkach99.workers.dev/profile_)

 This is multiplayer 2D space shooter made with JavaScript.
+Currently there is only web version for PC.

 In this game almost all of the textures are procedurally generated, including those of: space background with stars and nebulae; planets; main star in the star system; spaceships; equipment (weapons, engines and repair robots).